zakelfassi/bootsrap3-sass-scss/README.md

 Bootsrap3 - sass/scss

-Use compass to compile.
+Use Compass on the project's root directory to compile : `compass compile`.

-TODO : Add detailed README.
+# TODO : Add detailed README.